aissus/Reports/Readme.md

 ## Electronics Design 3

-Design and layout of a current mirror OTA (operational transconductance amplifier) using Cadence Virtuoso with the generic 45nm process.
+Design and layout of a current mirror OTA (operational transconductance amplifier) using Cadence Virtuoso and the generic 45nm PDK.